takafumir/rails_amp/README.md

 Mime::Type.register_alias 'text/html', RailsAmp.default_format
 ```

-This line is added to enable rails to recognize amp default format.
+This line must be added to enable rails to recognize amp default format.
 The default foramt is :amp.
 You can change the amp default format in config/rails_amp.yml

 ## Setup